MaastrichtU-IDS/best-practices/website/docs/git-tutorial.md

 When writing the commit message, describe which changes were made and why they are important.
 By doing this, a later `git log` will allow you to read which changes were made where, making decision making involving earlier commits much easier.

 ### Git branching strategies
 When working on a codebase with a larger group, consider branching strategies such as [git flow](https://datasift.github.io/gitflow/IntroducingGitFlow.html).
-As in most IDS cases this will be too involved, consider as a lightweight strategy to no longer commit to the master and create separate branches for each issue.
+As in most IDS cases this will be too involved, consider as a lightweight strategy to no longer commit to the `main` and create separate branches for each issue.

 ---